 Purgatory is a rather vast property compared to a typical dwelling.
 Granted a homestead or true cattle ranch would dwarf us in comparison, but we have much more in common with those sort of locales than we do with the typical suburban home.
 This is illustrated quite well by the numerous uncharted water pipes and taps that traverse the property.
 Eventually we hope to have a valid map of what goes where and does what but right now we just deal with things up near the house.

 And by deal with things I mean when something breaks we fix it and when fixing it we usually discover something annoying about how things were done before our tenure here began.
 Case in point, we had a leaky water tap outside Agent Smith’s office.
-The tap wasn’t actually of use as the previous owners had put one of those silly decorative handles on it and it had broken off before we bought the house, but as there is another tap 12 feet away the only things really noteworthy about this one was the handy shutoff valve on the supply line.
+The tap wasn’t actually of use as the previous owners had put one of those silly decorative handles on it and it had broken off before we bought the house, but as there is another tap 12 feet away, the only thing really noteworthy about this one was the handy shutoff valve on the supply line.

 So since we’ve failed in the last year to find a truly reliable plumber I cast about looking for recommendations.
 Since I’m signed up on NextDoor I checked there and found a recommendation for R.M.B Plumbing.
 Had them come out, give me an estimate and we agreed to it, so a few days later they came out to do the job.
 The job of course became complicated as while the pipe above the shut off valve was all metal, below the valve it was PVC.